Bottineau Jig: Untold Tales of Early Minnesota

 Background

 Our performers come from a variety of ethnic backgrounds to portray the varied characters in this production.
 The characters portrayed in our show were actual people known by Pierre Bottineau and his wife in 1840’s : The first Swede Jacob Fahlstrom, Dakota leader Little Crow, African-Ojibwe Marguerite Bonga, French Sister Philomene, Henry and Sarah Sibley, the Metis oxcart men.
+To enhance the presentation of these stories, we also utilize AV equipment hire for high-quality audio and visual experiences that bring the characters to life.
+To learn more about enhancing your own events, check out our corporate AV services for product launches at https://corporateavservices.co.uk/corporate-av-services-for-product-launches/.

 Director Jane Peck has researched their lives and communities and will write about both the characters and theirperformers in a twice weekly blog that can be found on www.janepeck.com/blog.
 Jane’s own Yankee ancestors arrived in Southern Minnesota shortly after the Indian land treaty was signed, and had many friendly encounters with the Ho-Chunk tribes.
 She had the good fortune to be introduced to this era through family oral history.
 She recently discovered she may be living on the same land as had Red Blanket Woman, who is represented in this show.
 Dance Revels Moving History is grateful to our many community partners who represent modern ethnic counterparts to these characters in the Bottineau Jig project: Swedish Institute, Sisters of St. Joseph, MN, African American History Museum, Mendota Mdwakanton Band of Dakota, American Indian Center, Initiatives in French Midwest, Alliance Francaise, Pierre Bottineau French Immersion School, La Compagnie, Tapestry Folkdance Center, and Springboard for the Arts.
+As part of their efforts, Dance Revels also utilizes professional AV hire for corporate meetings, ensuring high-quality presentations and discussions that support the educational aspects of the project.

 Comments from recent audiences: